elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="Boxplot of gene expression counts per individual" -->

-There are obviously a lot of outliers at the high expression end of the scale and a lot of variation between individuals, but pretty hard to see because everything is clustered around zero.
+There are obviously a lot of outliers at the high expression end of the scale and a lot of variation between individuals, but these are hard to see because everything is clustered around zero.
 So let's do log(n + 1) of our data so it's a bit easier to look at.
 Both the log function and the n + 1 step can be done using broadcasting to simplify our code and speed things up.